rnabioco/mzt-introns/README.md

 ## More information

-Please see our manuscript for additional details:
+Please see our manuscript and associated repository https://github.com/rnabioco/mzt-introns-manuscript for additional details:

 >
 Kent Riemondy, Jesslyn Henrikson and Olivia S. Rissland.
 Intron dynamics reveal principles of